rapid7/marionette.carpenter/README.md

    'hover @ui.span' : onHover
   onHover: ->
    console.log("Lets do something on hover")
-  onShow: ->
+  onRender: ->
-   console.log("Lets do something special when we show the view")
+   console.log("Lets do something special when we render the view")
 ```

 #### Using custom cell views